tomroberts/tomroberts.github.io/index.md

 I am an **artificial intelligence engineer**, **imaging scientist** and **research software developer**.

-I work for the NHS in the **Clinical Scientific Computing** department at Guy's & St Thomas' Hospital in London.
+I work for the NHS in the **Clinical Scientific Computing** department at Guy's & St. Thomas' NHS Foundation Trust.

 Prior to this, I was a research fellow within the department of Perinatal Imaging & Health for **King's College London**.